 The NSA offers a scholarship program at MIT for students who will pursue a career with the agency.
 As he committed these hacks as a child, he'd probably be shortlisted for that program or something similar.

 The Plague: Someone didn't bother reading my carefully prepared memo on commonly-used passwords.
 Now, then, as I so meticulously pointed out, the four most-used passwords are: love, sex, secret, and...
 GOD.
 So, would your holiness care to change her password?

 He mentions that they're charging him with "some serious shit".
 He probably got denied bail and had to sit in jail for a few days until The Plague's plot got revealed.

-Wrongful Accusation Insurance: In the course of stopping the tankers from capsizing (the crime for which they were framed) and obtaining the evidence of the real villain's embezzlement scheme, the heroes wreck an incredibly expensive supercomputer, but the FBI apparently doesn't prosecute them for it, since we see the main character and his girlfriend living (more or less) happily ever after at the end.
-This is most likely because the truth (which was broadcast worldwide by other hackers) embarrassed the FBI to no end - The Plague manipulated the FBI into assisting him in terrorism-for-blackmail.
+Wrongful Accusation Insurance: In the course of stopping the tankers from capsizing (the crime for which they were framed) and obtaining the evidence of the real villain's embezzlement scheme, the heroes wreck an incredibly expensive supercomputer, but the Secret Service apparently doesn't prosecute them for it, since we see the main character and his girlfriend living (more or less) happily ever after at the end.
+This is most likely because the truth (which was broadcast worldwide by other hackers) embarrassed the SS to no end — The Plague manipulated the SS into assisting him in terrorism-for-blackmail.

 Xanatos Gambit: At one point, Dade and Kate have a bet to see whose the best hacker.
 If Dade wins, Kate has to go on a date with him.
 If Kate wins then Dade has to do scutwork for her, but the bet is later changed that if Kate wins Dade has to wear a dress during their date.
 Either way, Dade gets to go on a date with Kate.